Drive Digital Success With Propelrr’s Marketing Framework

 Choose Your Channels

-Finally from the operations side, you have to consider the channels.
-Any digital marketing plan sample under the Propelrr framework recognizes four channel types:
+Finally, from the operations side, you have to consider the channels.
+Any digital marketing plan sample under the Propelrr framework recognizes four types of channels:

 - Earned – includes SEOs, reviews, word-of-mouth, virality

-- Paid – includes AdWords, social media ads, sponsored content, digital PR, and paid influencers
+- Paid – includes Pay Per Click or PPC Ads like Google AdWords, social media ads, sponsored content, digital PR, and paid influencers

-- Rented – includes your Facebook, YouTube, Twitter, Instagram, and LinkedIn accounts
+- Rented – includes your Facebook, YouTube, X, Instagram, and LinkedIn accounts

 - Owned – includes your websites, landing pages, blogs, mobile sites, mobile apps, and email newsletter